0xTCG/vectron/README.md

 ```

 ## Experiments
 The [experiment directory](docker/experiments_docker) contains few popular DP implementations such as banded Smith-Waterman, Needleman-Wunsch, Hamming Distance, Levenshtein Distance, Manhattan Tourist, Minimum Cost Path, and Longest Common Subsequence (in both integer and floating point versions).
 Alignment scores are calculated using sample string files `seqx.txt` and `seqy.txt`, each containing 64 DNA sequences of length 512.
 All DP algorithms perform an all-to-all pairing and comparison between them.

+## Limitations

+The current version has some limitations that will be addressed soon.
+Most importantly:

+- The number of arguments in the min/max function is limited to three
+- List comprehensions in the initialization cannot have newlines
+- Vectron must be imported as `import vectron` (aliases won't work)

 ## License